Berabjesus/Js-todo-list-with-functional-programming/README.md

 # Clock.me Todo list application
-> This is a javascript project made to create a todo list application by dynamically rendering it using JavaScript DOM manipulation.
-Only JavaScript is used to generate the entire contents of the website.
+> This is a javascript project made to create a todo list application by dynamically rendering it using JavaScript DOM manipulation and local storage.
+JavaScript is used to generate the entire contents of the website.

 ## Built With